-2) When the application form is filled in, XPATconnect provides a user with a map and the appropriate accommodation options within different neighbourhoods.
+- When the application form is filled in, XPATconnect provides a user with a map and the appropriate accommodation options within different neighbourhoods.
 Taking into account a user’s preferences, they can get a quick overview of each option.

 There they see the details about facilities, location, size, bedrooms’ number, garages, cost, parking, images etc. Also, the map allows them to see different institutions nearby like hospital, gym, schools, nursery.

-Prototypes are utilized at early stages of startup product development, briefly – for presentations and user testing.
-Since you have presented the prototype and raised some funds for MVP development, its lifetime terminates.
+Prototypes are utilized at the early stages of startup product development, briefly – for presentations and user testing.
+Once you have completed the prototype validation and raised some funds for the development of a minimum viable product, its lifetime terminates.

 After the first crucial round of validation, you need to change your development style.
-Now you can build an MVP using the knowledge obtained from the previous round.
-Moreover, here you turn to a different mode of development: from rapid sketch coding to a product development that the first users will see.
+Now you can build and test an MVP using the knowledge obtained from the previous round.
+Moreover, here you turn to a different model of development: from rapid sketch coding to a product development that the first users will see.

 You’re selling the vision and delivering the minimum feature set to visionaries not everyone.

 To conclude, the prototype should be used at the very beginning to test the assumptions and show your idea alive to early investors and users.
 This way you persuade the investors that your idea is worth a shot and they are confident about their investment.
 In the minimum viable product vs prototype comparison, the second option is only a sketch, not a fully functional product.
 It does not even have to work.

 An MVP approach should be used to test your startup idea for efficiency and to get the community feedback.
 Moreover, this way you can raise sufficient means and later roll the product to the market for the wider public.
 Even if your idea turns out to be not valuable to develop it further, you can stop any time without having spent a good deal of money and time.